jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 } );
 ```

-The second `something` here provides a super convenient lexical identifier that will always point to the function itself, giving us the perfect reference for recursion, event binding/unbinding, etc -- no messing around with `this` or trying to use an untrustable object reference.
+The second `something` here provides a super convenient lexical identifier that will always point to the function itself, giving us the perfect reference for recursion, event binding/unbinding, and so on -- no messing around with `this` or trying to use an untrustable object reference.

 Great!